alexqfredrickson/notes/aws/aws.md

 DynamoDB does not support JOIN operators, and prefers denormalized schemas.

+#### DynamoDB Accelerator (DAX)

+AWS DynamoDB Accelerator ia a DynamoDB caching service that provides microsecond-level performance (compared to native DynamoDB millisecond performance).
+It is designed for eventually consistent data.
+It supports server-side encryption-at-rest and encryption-in-transit via TLS/x509.

+It is designed for applications such as:

+ * Real-time bidding, gaming, and trading applications
+ * Applications that read some items more frequently than others (DynamoDB by contrast can have "hot" partitions)
+ * Read-intensive and cost-sensitive applications
+ * Applications that require repeated reads against big data sets

+It is not designed for:

+ * Applications requiring strongly-consistent reads
+ * Applications that don't need microsecond response times
+ * Write-intensive applications
+ * Applications without many repeated reads

 #### Keys

 DynamoDB primary keys require a *partition key*, and may include an optional *sort key*.
 The primary key should be chosen to maximize uniformity.
 In general, DynamoDB is optimized to query against a particular primary key.
 Data is grouped according to the partition key.
 The *sort key* determines the order of data being stored along the lines of the partition key.